amandahydar/amandahydar.github.io/sample_page.md

 ### 1. What is Biomass?

-Biomass is, by definition, organic matter, especially plant matter, and it can be converted to fuel.
+Biomass is, organic matter, especially plant matter, and it can be converted to fuel.

 <img src="images/biomass.JPG?raw=true"/>